Chespirito (TV series): First period (1968–1970; Block of Los sábados de la fortuna; 1970–1973; Standalone)

 In 1970, Carlos Villagrán and Florinda Meza were added to the show's cast, playing secondary characters.
-In the same year, Bolaños decided to end the run of the ‘supergenios’ sketch and rename the show as Chespirito, and created the successful sketches of El Chapulín Colorado and Los Caquitos to replace it.
+In the same year, Gómez Bolaños decided to end the run of the ‘supergenios’ sketch and rename the show as Chespirito, and created the successful sketches of El Chapulín Colorado and Los Caquitos to replace it.
 From then on the sketches featured in the show were El Chapulín Colorado, Dr. Chapatín, Los Caquitos, Chespirito and Los Chifladitos.

-In 1972, Rubén Aguirre left the cast of Chespirito to host another show El Club de Shory in a rival network; El Shory was a nickname of Aguirre.
-Bolaños then created his most successful character, El Chavo del Ocho, to fill in the void left by the sketch Los Chifladitos, starring Bolaños and Aguirre, that had to be eliminated when Aguirre left.
+In 1972, Rubén Aguirre left the cast of Chespirito to host another show El Club de Shory in a rival network; El Shory was a nickname of Rubén Aguirre.
+Roberto Gómez Bolaños then created his most successful character, El Chavo del Ocho, to fill in the void left by the sketch Los Chifladitos, starring Gómez Bolaños and Aguirre, that had to be eliminated when Aguirre left the cast.

 By 1972, the show was almost entirely made of El Chavo del Ocho and El Chapulín Colorado.
-Then Bolaños decided to end the Chespirito show to star in the half-hour weekly series of El Chavo del Ocho, El Chapulín Colorado, and also a short lived series called Ciudadano Gomez, a parody of Citizen Kane.
+Then, Gómez Bolaños decided to end the Chespirito show to star in the half-hour weekly series of El Chavo del Ocho, El Chapulín Colorado, and also a short lived series called El Ciudadano Gómez, a parody of Citizen Kane.
 Aguirre returned to the show in the last episodes of Chespirito.
-That same year, channel 8 Television Independiente de Mexico was acquired by rival network Telesistema Mexicano and the new company resulting from the merger was renamed as Televisa.
-Then Bolaños’ shows were all moved to Televisa's channel 2 and El chavo del Ocho was renamed simply as El Chavo (though the original name was still constantly repeated by the characters in every episode of the series).
+That same year, Televisión Independiente de México was acquired by rival network Telesistema Mexicano, and the new company resulting from the merger was renamed as Televisa.
+Then Gómez Bolaños' shows were all transferred to Televisa's channel 2 and El Chavo del Ocho was renamed simply as El Chavo (though the original name was still constantly repeated by the characters in every episode of the series).